Kinaetron/kinaetron.github.io/content/posts/moonworks-resources.md

 - [Moonworks Setup article](https://kinaetron.github.io/Blog/posts/moonworks-setup/).
 So I wrote up an article going into detail about how to set up a Moonworks project from scratch.
 - [Making a simple shoot-em-up with FNA and MoonTools.ECS](https://blood.church/posts/2023-09-25-shmup-tutorial/).
 Cassandra goes into detail about the basics of making a game using the combination of FNA and Moontools.ECS.
 This article relies on an older version of Moontools so everything isn’t completely up to date, but it’s a great read nevertheless.
 - [SDL_GPU Documentation](https://wiki.libsdl.org/SDL3/CategoryGPU).
 As I mentioned at the beginning Moonworks Graphics API is pretty much a C# mapping of SDL_GPU so looking through the documentation should help greatly.
+- [Mesh rendering with MoonWorks](https://allyourfaultforever.com/posts/sdl3-static-meshes/).
+Chip Collier wrote a article about rendering a basic mesh in Moonworks.

 ## Discords